Dive much deeper into sed here and here.

 .

-For example, to migrate CSS classes from snake_case to camelCase, without compromising their properties, you might use something like:
+For example, to migrate CSS classes from snake_case to camelCase, without compromising their properties, you might use

 Which only does the thing in lines that end with{